 This medication must be prescribed by or in consultation with a prescriber who specializes in the management of HAE.

 IV.
 CRITERIA FOR INITIAL APPROVAL

-A. Hereditary angioedema (HAE)
+Hereditary angioedema (HAE)

-Authorization of 6 months may be granted for treatment of acute HAE attacks when either of the following criteria is met at the time of diagnosis:
+Authorization of 6 months may be granted for prevention of HAE attacks when either of the following criteria is met at the time of diagnosis: